AmericanAirlines/Ticket-Counter/README.md

     - `chat:write`
     - `chat:write.public`
 - Using the sidebar, navigate to the "_App Home_"
-  - Scroll to "_Your App's Presence in Slack" and click "_Edit_" next to "_App Display Name_" (e.g., using `Ticketing Bot` for the name and `ticketing-bot` for the username is recommended)
+  - Scroll to "_Your App's Presence in Slack" and click "_Edit_" next to "_App Display Name_" (e.g., using `Ticketing Bot` for the name and `Ticket-Counter` for the username is recommended)
   - We also recommend enabling "Always Show My Bot as Online"
   - Finally, in the _Show Tabs_ section, disable the _Messages Tab_
 - Using the sidebar, navigate to the "_Basic Information_", scroll down, copy the `Signing Secret` value and use it to replace the `SLACK_SIGNING_SECRET` value in your `.env`